 Ontario's climate is warming and becoming increasingly variable.
-Projected climate change impacts could include higher water temperatures, fluctuating ice on and off dates, changes in lake productivity and creation of favourable or less favourable conditions for species.
+Climate change impacts expected includes higher water temperatures, fluctuating ice on and off dates, changes in lake productivity and creation of favourable or less favourable conditions for species.
 A key management action for climate change is to conduct a vulnerability assessment on the watershed to assist in identifying adaptation needs, developing adaptation strategies, developing or expanding on existing monitoring programs and understanding if vulnerabilities have increased, decreased, or been eliminated.